 Since I was always reading to find the application I assumed the main character talked about in this short parable, stuffed in the middle of Jesus’ discourse on the kingdom of heaven, was me or you.
 Obviously, what we’re supposed do is give up everything we have because we’re so happy we’ve finally found the kingdom, right?
 That’s the application.
 Count the cost to get the kingdom.

 But here’s the catch, we have nothing to offer.
 And why am I buying a field?
 Every word Jesus spoke was intentional.
 We can’t just ignore the details we can’t explain.
-If I sold everything to purchase the field that the treasure was buried in, as it pertains to the good news of the Gospel, that doesn’t make much sense.
+If I sold everything to purchase the field that the treasure was buried in, as it pertains to the Gospel (which means "good news"), that doesn’t make much sense.
 Why would I buy the whole field when I can freely accept the gift of Jesus’ sacrifice for my sin?
 If you’re still hung up on this, let me put it this way, there is nothing you or I have that could ever purchase our redemption.
 But when we receive the good news everything we once held of value will pale in comparison to the riches of Christ.
 What a convicting thought!
 But the idea of us being the main character just doesn't fit within the context of the parable.

 Rather, this story shows the incredibly intentional nature of our redeeming God and the man in this parable undeniably represents Jesus.